-I B.TECH-I-SEMESTER L T P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS - - 3 25 50 75 2

-COMPUTER PROGRAMMING LAB

-(COMMON TO ECE, EEE, CIVIL AND MECHANICAL)
+I B.TECH-I-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS - - 3 25 50 75 2 - - 3 25 50 75 2 COMPUTER PROGRAMMING LAB (COMMON TO ECE, EEE, CIVIL AND MECHANICAL)

-The purpose of this course is to introduce to students to the field of language.
+• The purpose of this course is to introduce to students to the field of language.
 The students will be able to enhance their analyzing and problem solving skills and use the same for writing programs in C.

-After completion of this C Programming Lab, students should be able to:
+After successful completion of this course, the students will be able to:

-CO1: Study, analyse and understand logical structure of computer programming and different constructs to develop programs in C Language.

-CO2: Know how to write, compile and debug programs in C Language.

-CO3: Understand and analyse data types, typecasting and operator precedence.

-CO4: Analyse the use of conditional and looping statements to solve problems associated with conditions and repetitions.
+- CO1:Analyze logical structure of computer programming and different constructs to develop programs in C Language. - CO2:Categorize various data types and operator precedence. - CO3:Analyze the use of conditional and looping statements to solve problems associated with conditions and repetitions.

-CO5: Explain and analyse simple data structures, use of pointers and dynamic memory allocation techniques.

-CO6: Summarize the role of functions involving the idea of modularity, know how to create files and apply file I/O operations.